Blog > diversity in hrm

 Choosing Words Wisely

 Some jargon or phrases might discourage or exclude candidates who may have been interested otherwise.
-For example, playful terms like “rockstar” or “ninja” might mean differently across cultures and genders.
-Instead discuss clear job requirements and qualifications without any ambiguity as these are essential for this role.
-Using universally welcoming terms like “team-oriented” or “detail-focused” would make sense for many more individuals than words whose meaning is ambiguous.
+For example, playful terms like “rockstar” or “ninja” might mean different things across cultures and genders.
+Instead, discuss clear job requirements and qualifications without any ambiguity, as these are essential for this role.
+Using universally welcoming terms like “team-oriented” or “detail-focused” would make sense for many more individuals than words with ambiguous meanings.

 Clear, Concise, Considerate

 An accessible job description should be simple enough for easy comprehension by readers.
-Avoid using complex terms when describing the roles and responsibilities required in that particular vacancy so as the interested parties can understand what they are applying for easily.
-The format should include bullet points with concise paragraphs making it easier for someone to skim through quickly if they want some quick information regarding their eligibility before committing themselves into reading the whole document.
-Additionally, the format should be user-friendly with high contrast text and large font sizes to accommodate people with visual impairment.
+Avoid using complex terms when describing the roles and responsibilities required in that particular vacancy so that the interested parties can understand what they are applying for easily.
+The format should include bullet points with concise paragraphs, making it easier for someone to skim through quickly if they want some quick information regarding their eligibility before committing themselves to reading the whole document.
+Additionally, the format should be user-friendly, with high-contrast text and large font sizes to accommodate people with visual impairment.

 Navigating the Legal Landscape

 Your job descriptions must comply with employment laws on discrimination.
-Phrases like “young and energetic” or “native English speaker” can be off-putting, but they might also be illegal because they imply a preference for a particular age group or nationality.
-Be conversant with the law of your land in order to avoid such legal issues affecting your business since this is unethical during recruitment.
+Phrases like “young and energetic” or “native English speaker” can be off-putting.
+Still, they might also be illegal because they imply a preference for a particular age group or nationality.
+Be conversant with the law of your land to avoid such legal issues affecting your business since this is unethical during recruitment.

 Learning from the Best